LaRe: Latent Refocusing for Multimodal Reasoning: Implementation Details

+\paragraph{Other Hyperparameters.} We set the number of iterations $K$ to 4 for LaRe.
+The training process employs the AdamW optimizer \citep{loshchilov2017decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.95$ and weight decay of $0.05$.
+The loss coefficients are set to $\lambda_{rec} = 1.0$ for the semantic augmentation, determined through grid search on the validation set.
+All models are trained using mixed precision (FP16) on eight NVIDIA A100 80GB GPUs with a global batch size of 128.
+To address GPU memory limitations, we implement gradient accumulation over four steps, which results in a micro-batch size of 4 per GPU.
+The memory workload is uniformly distributed across all devices through the integration of DeepSpeed ZeRO-3.

 \paragraph{Image Resolution Configurations} For image resolution configurations, all input images are resized to $224\times224$ pixels to match the standard input requirements of the CLIP-ViT-L/14 visual encoder.
 This resolution yields 256 visual tokens after processing through the vision encoder (a $16\times16$ grid of patch tokens).
 The diffusion-based reconstructor operates on latent representations with a feature map shape of $[4,28,28]$, corresponding to the compressed spatial dimensions while preserving essential visual information.
-During reconstruction evaluation, the output images are upsampled back to the original $224\times224$ resolution for both qualitative assessment and quantitative metric computation, ensuring consistent evaluation standards with the input domain.
+During reconstruction evaluation, the output images are upsampled back to the original $224\times224$ resolution for qualitative assessment.

-\paragraph{Details of the Vision-R1-cold Dataset.} Vision-R1-cold\citep{huang2025visionr1incentivizingreasoningcapability} is a high-quality multimodal Chain-of-Thought (CoT) dataset comprising 200K samples, constructed without human annotation.
-It leverages a modality bridging approach that converts visual information into textual form by first generating Pseudo-CoT descriptions using an existing MLLM, then refining them with DeepSeek-R1 to produce reasoning processes that incorporate human-like cognitive behaviors such as questioning and reflection.
-The dataset undergoes rule-based filtering to ensure logical consistency and semantic coherence, serving as effective cold-start initialization data for enhancing the reasoning capability of multimodal large language models.
-Details of this datasets are listed in Table~\ref{tab:data_sources}.